-Born and raised in Cherokee County, Dr. Richard (Richie) Carnes has been in the education field for 25 years.
+Born and raised in Cherokee County, Dr. Richard (Richie) Carnes has been in the education field for 29 years.
 He, his wife (Nicole), and sons (Ashton and Braxton) live in the Creekview Zone.
-Nicole is the Family and Consumer Science teacher at Creekview High School where Ashton is a sophomore lacrosse player.
-Braxton is a 5th grader at Avery Elementary School, and he enjoys playing baseball and basketball.
+Nicole is a 5th grade special education teacher at Kelly Mill Elementary in Forsyth County.
+Ashton is a freshman at Coker University where he is majoring in pre-med and playing lacrosse.
+Braxton is an 8th grader at Creekland Middle School, and he enjoys playing baseball and football.

 Dr. Carnes was a 1990 graduate of Cherokee High School.
 He attended Georgia Southern University where he received his Bachelor of Science in Education (1994).
 Dr. Carnes earned a master’s degree in foundations of education from Troy State University (2003), and he earned a master’s degree in education leadership from Georgia College and State University (2008).
 In 2011, he received his Doctor of Education in Educational Leadership from Nova Southeastern University.

 Dr. Carnes taught English at Cherokee High School from 1994-2000.
 During that stint, he held extracurricular duties such as class sponsor, assistant basketball coach, assistant football coach, assistant baseball coach, and head golf coach.
 In the fall of 2000, he had the opportunity to move to Martinez, GA to teach and coach at Lakeside High School.
 During his three years at Lakeside, he taught English, was the head basketball coach (3 years), head softball coach (1 year), and assistant football coach (2 years).